 Sprinklers have been installed in the majority of our residence halls to provide maximum protection from fire.
 It is imperative that this equipment be properly respected and maintained.
 A student tampering with sprinklers, which includes hanging things from pipes or sprinkler heads, places the residence hall at risk and these situations are taken seriously.
 Students found responsible for tampering with sprinklers may be subject to a disciplinary fine and additional disciplinary action will be taken.
 Students are responsible for any damages that may occur from tampering with a sprinkler system.

 The supplied appliances in student rooms/apartments are for the convenience of the residents.
 Because of the damage that occurs to these appliances and for the safety of the residents, appliances may not be disassembled or taken apart in any manner.
 Disassembling appliances will result in minimum of a $100 fine.

 Removal of windows, screens, and window safety devices is prohibited.
 Individuals are restricted from entering or exiting a room or building through windows/balconies, even with the consent of the resident residing in said room.
-For health and safety reasons, nothing may be thrown into or out of windows (see Breaking the Plane, Article II, Section 202, Item 4 of the Community Standards).
+For health and safety reasons, nothing may be thrown into or out of windows (see Breaking the Plane, Article II, Section 202, Item 4 of the Loyola University Chicago ).
 Removal of window screens or window safety devices will result in applicable charges to cover labor, materials, etc. and the student will be in violation of the university Community Standards.